PaperMountainStudio/hbase/heirloom-devtools/README.md

 # heirloom-devtools

-Removed here is `sccs`.
+Removed here is `sccs` and bsd `make`.

-If you wish to add this, copy the `sccs` dir from the Heirloom Project repo and edit the makefile to include it.
+If you wish to add this, copy the `sccs` or `make` dir from the Heirloom Project repo and edit its makefile to include it.

-If you can give good arguments as to why it shouldn't be excluded from hbase, create a github issue and I'll consider it.
+If you can give good arguments as to why these shouldn't be excluded from hbase, create a github issue and I'll consider it.

 ### With the above said...